mlucianoeze/hid-nx/README.md

 > **Note**: Compared to `hid-nintendo`, devices using the `hid-nx` driver module will have the following different behaviors:
 >
-> * Input mappings: During refactoring to more easily accommodate adding new device inputs, I rearranged the ordering and mapping of some inputs for existing controllers for consistency.
+> * Input mappings: During refactoring to more easily accommodate adding new device inputs, the ordering and mapping of some inputs were rearranged for existing controllers for consistency.
-> * Device names: Rather than hard-code names per device, as in the mainline driver, I allow each device to report its own name on connection.
+> * Device names: Rather than hard-code names per device, as in the mainline driver, it's allowed for each device to report its own name on connection.
 This means the device's name differs slightly in some cases, as seen in programs like GNOME's Bluetooth settings, or RetroArch.
 >   * Unfortunately, RetroArch configures controllers by device name, and this means some controllers will no longer be automatically configured by RetroArch when using this driver.
-I hope in the future to supply useful autoconfiguration files for use, but in the meantime, you will need to configure those controllers' inputs manually.
+There is hope that in the future, useful autoconfiguration files will be supplied for use, but in the meantime, you will need to configure those controllers' inputs manually.
 >   * This should not impact Joy-Cons, use of `joycond`, etc.